SaurabPoudel/todo-app/README.md

 # todo-app
-Todo app using Go, Postgres , HTMX and Tailwind
+Todo app using Go, sqlite , HTMX and Tailwind